SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 </div></div>
 <script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>

 Unit tests and data quality checks are crucial for Pipeline and Job productionalization, yet many teams leave little time to develop these tests or worse, don’t build them at all.
-With Data Copilot, you’ll have one or more suggested [unit tests](/docs/low-code-spark/tests.md) that can be seamlessly integrated into your CICD process.
-Data Copilot will also be able to suggest data quality checks based on the data profile and expectations.
+With Data Copilot, you’ll have one or more suggested [unit tests](/docs/Spark/tests.md) that can be seamlessly integrated into your CICD process.
+Data Copilot also suggests data quality checks based on the data profile and expectations.

 ## Architecture